mitsuba-renderer/drjit/docs/loops.rst

 Scalar fallback
 ---------------

-The C++ and Python versions of :cpp:class:`Loop` class provide a scalar fallback mode: suppose that we replace all CUDA arrays of the previous C++ example by builtin scalar types:
+The C++ and Python versions of :cpp:struct:`Loop` class provide a scalar fallback mode: suppose that we replace all CUDA arrays of the previous C++ example by builtin scalar types: